 ARTHUR ASHE STUDENT HEALTH AND WELLNESS CENTER

+(310) 825-4073

+www.studenthealth.ucla.edu

-Note: Rape exams are not offered here.
-If you would like a rape exam, contact the Rape Treatment Center at Santa Monica.
+Note: Evidence collection is not offered here.
+For this service, contact the Rape Treatment Center at Santa Monica.

 If you are looking for LGBTQ specific resources: